reidcallender/SOCHomeLab/README.md

 <h2>Description</h2>
 The purpose of this lab was to create a basic home SOC in the cloud using azure.
 I created a virtual machine and opened it to the internet to entice attackers.
-I forwarded the logs from the VM to a central repository and integrated microsoft sentinel to analyze and map the attack data.
+I forwarded the logs from the VM to a central repository and integrated Microsoft Sentinel to analyze and map the attack data.
 <br />